Former Tinkoff head rebuffs “libellous” allegations by billionaire banker Oleg Tinkov

 In a recent interview, Hughes revealed that he is advising a group of executives at a Singaporean fintech startup owned by TCS Group Holding Plc, the listed Cyprus holding company of Tinkoff.
 The startup, called Breeze Ventures, was created to develop TCS’ financial services business in Southeast Asia, particularly in the Philippines.

-bne IntelliNews understands that Breeze Ventures aims to spin off from TCS and become an independent entity in the near term.
+In an interview with Bloomberg, Oliver Hughes said that Breeze Ventures aims to spin off from TCS and become an independent entity in the near term.

 Hughes is not alone among Tinkoff alumni in pursuing a role in emerging fintech markets.
 Neri Tollardo, the bank’s former head of strategy, is leading the development of a startup in Mexico called Different Ventures, which plans to introduce a Mexican credit card in early 2023, and hopes to obtain a banking licence.